-Step 16 - Fan Speed Set Up
+Step 15 - Fan Speed Set Up

-UNITS WITH ELECTROMECHANICAL CONTROLS
+UNITS WITH ELECTRO-MECHANICAL CONTROLS

 The fan speed set up controls are located on the lower section of the Unit Control Board (UCB).
-See Fig. 53 for the location on 3-phase voltage units or Fig. 54 for the location on single phase voltage units.
+See Fig. 53.

-- 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required. - Using the chart on the Fan Speed Set Up labels (see Fig. 56), calculate the vdc from the cfm and ESP for the base unit.
-Then add vdc for any accessories installed per the "Field Accessories" section of the label.
+- Check the job specifications for the CFM (cubic feet per minute) and ESP (external static pressure) required. - Using the chart on the Fan Speed Set Up labels (see Fig. 54), calculate the Vdc from the CFM and ESP for the base unit.
+Then add Vdc for any accessories installed per the "Field Accessories" section of the label.